gauridasgupta11/todoList-react/README.md

 Use axios:
 npm install axios

-Use uuid for hard coded values: npm install uuid
+Use uuid for hard coded values (uncomment parts of code in App.js): npm install uuid

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).